F-1 Status Work Options

 F-2 dependents cannot, under any circumstances, be employed in the United States.

 Curricular Practical Training

 CPT is authorized employment for a credit-bearing off-campus job, a cooperative education program directly related to a specific course.

 Optional Practical Training

 OPT is for students who have completed their degrees.
-It provides 12-month authorization for a temporary job that provides practical experience in the graduate's field of study.
+It provides authorization for a temporary job that provides practical experience in the graduate's field of study.
 There are two kinds of OPT authorization:

 - Post - Completion OPT, after you've completed course work requirements.